Velir/dbt-ga4/README.md

       conversion_events:['purchase','download']
 ```

-# Incremental Loading of Event Data
+# Incremental Loading of Event Data (and how to handle late-arriving hits)

 By default, GA4 exports data into sharded event tables that use the event date as the table suffix in the format of `events_YYYYMMDD`.
-This package incrementally loads data from these tables (and not the `intraday` tables) into `base_ga4__events` which is partitioned on date.
+This package incrementally loads data from these tables (not the `intraday` tables) into `base_ga4__events` which is partitioned on date.
 There are two incremental loading strategies available:

 - Dynamic incremental partitions (Default) - This strategy queries the destination table to find the latest date available.
 Data beyond that date range is loaded in incrementally on each run.

-- Static incremental partitions - This strategy incrementally loads in the last X days worth of data regardless of what data is availabe.
-In certain cases, this improves performance because the `max(event_date)` does not need to be calculated dynamically.
-This is enabled when the `static_incremental_days` variable is set to an integers.
-A setting of `3` would load data from `current_date - 1` `current_date - 2` and `current_date - 3`.
+- Static incremental partitions - This strategy is enabled when the `static_incremental_days` variable is set to an integer.
+It incrementally loads in the last X days worth of data regardless of what data is availabe.
+Google will update event tables within the last 72 hours to handle late-arriving hits so you should use this strategy if late-arriving hits is a concern.
+The 'dynamic incremental' strategy will not re-process past date tables.
+Ex: A `static_incremental_days` setting of `3` would load data from `current_date - 1` `current_date - 2` and `current_date - 3`.
 Note that `current_date` uses UTC as the timezone.

 ## Intraday Events